lucienbaumgartner/40k-dev/rules.md

 <h3 class='rules-sub'>Prize support</h3>

-<p class='tldr'> tldr; no cash, only glory and .... </p>
+<p class='tldr'> tldr; no cash, only glory and certificates. </p>

 Since we do not demand any monetary contribution to compete in the league, we cannot hand out cash prizes for the winners.
-There will we hand made ..., though.
+There will we hand made certificates, though.
 The three best of each category will receive those, as well as the Best in Faction for each faction respectively.